arinkarus/arinkarus.github.io/index.md

 ## Some info about me
 ***
 I study at the Belarusian State University of Informatics and Radioelectronics.
 My specialization is Computer Systems and Networks.
 While studying at the university I realized that I enjoy developing applications of different complexity in the C# language.
 This is the reason why I am attending the C# online course.
 I am fond of learning new things that will help me improve my programming skills and become a more creative developer.
-I consider that information technologies are progressing very quickly so it is extremely important to study a lot in order keep up with them, and I’m ready for it.

 ## HILIGHTS
 ***